 While at the park, you may be able to see molten lava, although this is not always possible.
 In 2018, there was a huge eruption that changed the landscape of the park forever.

 Volcanoes National Park closed down many areas and since then the park has been in recovery mode, but has been able to reopen many things.
-Make sure to check what things are and aren’t open as you plan your visit.
+Make sure to check what things are and aren’t open as you plan your visit to the Big Island.

 Everglades National Park